CraftAcademyLabs/ca_course/week7/bmi_calculator_react/03_bmi_calculator_react_component_testing.md

 )})
 ```

 In this last test, we are making sure that there are two options of methods to choose from in the `MethodSelect` component.
-This component does not set the state of method, we do that in the `App` component.
+This component does not set the state of `method`, we do that in the `App` component.

 That means that this is really the only thing we need to test in this component.
 We first set up the `MethodSelect` component, but this time with a different enzyme method called [mount](https://airbnb.io/enzyme/docs/api/ReactWrapper/mount.html).
 This test is a bit different from the other tests in this guide.
 Previously we have set a variable and equaled it to some HTML, then we have checked to see if the component has rendered that HTML.
 In this test, we find the selector by its id within the component, and then test that the selector has two options to choose from.